(Students apply through the Faculty of Arts and Social Sciences)

 The Master of Health Communication delivers core media skills to help students to become effective communicators across health and medicine, public affairs, public relations, community relations and journalism.
 Our unique Health Communication program is the most comprehensive and specialised course of its kind in Australia, combining the expertise of the University of Sydney’s Department of Media and Communications with the public health resources of the School of Public Health.
 With a cross-disciplinary and collaborative approach to both media and health disciplines, our program incorporates media relations, organisational communication, and health communication approaches.

 The 1.5 year program (full-time) provides media skills for professional communicators in public and corporate health communications, healthcare public affairs, public relations, community relations, healthcare promotions and health journalism.
-It also offers a solid, evidence-based education in in international health, community-oriented health practice, obesity and other disease prevention strategies, and health promotion.
+It also offers a solid, evidence-based education in international health, community-oriented health practice, obesity and other disease prevention strategies, and health promotion.
 Designed to meet the needs of those already working in, or wishing to enter, the private and public health sectors, as well as non-government and community organisations, our program is flexible.
-E.g., the Graduate Diploma (1 year full-time) and Graduate Certificate (6 months full-time) courses provide shorter avenues to update and extend one’s professional skills, or to explore new career directions.
+For example, the Graduate Diploma (1 year full-time) and Graduate Certificate (6 months full-time) courses provide shorter avenues to update and extend one’s professional skills, or to explore new career directions.

 Dr Olaf Werder